Emanuel82z/RedNet/README.md

 # **RedNet**

-### A UDP DDos botnet that you can flood udp packets with 255 threads.
+### A UDP DDos botnet that you can flood udp packets, with 255 threads.
 > Is under development

 ## Usage